dwyl/dev-setup/readme.md

 [2FA](https://help.github.com/en/github/authenticating-to-github/about-two-factor-authentication)
 protects your Github account
-and also any organisations you are member of from malicious intent.
+and also any organisations you are a member of from malicious intent.

 ![setup-2factor-auth](https://user-images.githubusercontent.com/4185328/79356313-b16e9f80-7f36-11ea-8645-d0ee1ea36853.png)